blockchain-hq/x402-n8n-client-node/README.md

 ## What It Does

 - Parse 402 payment requirements
-- Make SOL payments automatically
+- Make USDC payments automatically
 - Return transaction signatures
 - Integrate with any 402-enabled API